 Among ASEAN+3 jurisdictions, Korea and Japan are the first two to have enacted legislation for the full implementation of Pillar Two in 2024.
 Korea amended its existing Law for the Coordination of International Tax Affairs (LCITA) to include IIR and UTPR, with the effective dates set for 2024 and 2025, respectively.
 Japan enacted the Bill for the Partial Revision of the Income Tax Act to implement IIR, coming into effect from April 2024.
 Following suit, Vietnam passed a resolution to implement QDMTT and IIR with effect from 2024.
 Subsequent to the 2024 Budget announcement, the Malaysian government published the Finance Bill, which incorporates the legislative provisions of Pillar Two into all revenue acts in Malaysia.
 The bill aims to implement IIR and QDMTT from January 2025.
-Serving as the regional headquarters for several large MNEs, Hong Kong is preparing its domestic tax systems for the collection of QDMTT, IIR, and UTPR, targeting to start in 2025.
-Singapore has also announced that it will implement IIR and QDMTT from businesses' financial years starting on or after 1 January 2025, and will consider UTPR at a later stage.
+Serving as the regional headquarters for several large MNEs, Hong Kong and Singapore are preparing their domestic tax systems for the collection of QDMTT, IIR, and UTPR, targeting to start in 2025.
 Thailand has likewise committed to adopting top-up tax rules beginning in 2025.
 Meanwhile, China and Indonesia have agreed on the GMT policy, but the top-up taxes effective date has not yet been announced.